thriftrw/thriftrw-node/README.md

 required would be backward incompatible.

+### Regarding Default Values

+Default values are inferred when reading a struct with a missing field, typically by inbound request handlers in servers.

+If a client uses the provided constructor for the struct, the constructor will populate the default value as well, so in that sense clients also infer the default value.

+However, callers are not obliged to use the constructor for the struct.
+In that case, if the value is missing, ThriftRW does not write it to the wire and instead depends on the server to infer the default.

+ThriftRW libraries would be within their rights to detect that a given value matches the default and leave it off the byte buffer when writing.
+ThriftRW does not yet attempt this because there is no demonstrated need, it could be slow for compound objects, and it could lead to strange behavior if the client and server disagree about the default.

 ### Without Thrift IDL

 ThriftRW provides `T` prefixed types for encoding and decoding the wire